jinalklaulitz/PUI2018_msm796/HW5_msm796/CitibikeReview_vvt221.md

 * Preprocessed data shows the whether the day of the ride was a weekend or a weekday, along with the day of the week.

+* Ridership was normalised across weekdays and weekends for comparision on an equalised scale.

 ### Testing The Hypothesis: